arpruss/USBComposite_stm32f1/README.md

 I recommend calling `USBComposite.setDeviceId(device)` with a different device number for each combination of plugins and profiles to prevent problems with cached configurations on the host computer.

+## Uploading with STM32duino bootloader

+Normally, the STM32duino bootloader upload method in the Roger Melbourne STM32F1 core sends a command to reset the board via the USB serial port, and thereby put it in bootloader mode, just prior to uploading.
+If you have installed a sketch that includes a USB serial port in the composite device, this should still work.
+But if the sketch you've installed doesn't include a USB serial port, then you need to manually activate the bootloader mode next time you want to upload a sketch.

+The bootloader mode is active for a short period after the board powers up or resets.
+So just initiate the upload in the Arduino IDE as usual, but when "Searching for DFU device [1EAF:0003]" is displayed, hit the reset button (or if the device is USB-powered, keep it unplugged from USB and plug it in when you get this message).

 ## Simple USB device configuration